 Difficulty : 3/5 - Some soldering experience is advised as care needs to be taken when applying heat to the PCB - but, with care and/or guidance, this project can be suitable for a beginner.
 This project is a level 3 as it requires more thinking regarding component placement and assembly.

-Yes, it's really just £5 - and a great excuse to melt some solder and improve your Morse skills...
-We built one and ours reached the Dutch WebSDR at Twente from our Essex QTH on a resonant dipole.
+A great excuse to melt some solder and improve your Morse skills - ours reached the Dutch WebSDR with a dipole at just 15ft above ground.